 A representative office is limited in engaging in non-profit activities.
 In order to form a representative office, at least one of the following purposes would need to be sought for the purposes of limited “non-trading” activities:

 STEP 1: CORPORATE NAME RESERVATION

 The name to be reserved must not be the same or close to that of other companies.
-Certain names are not allowed and therefore the name reservation guidelines of the Business Development Office in the Ministry of Commerce should be observed.
-The approved corporate nme is valid for 30 days.
-No extension is allowed.
+Certain names are not allowed and therefore the name reservation guidelines of the Department of Business Development of the Ministry of Commerce should be observed.
+The approved corporate name is valid for 30 days.

 STEP 2: FILING OF MEMORANDUM OF ASSOCIATION

-A Memorandum of Association to be filed with the Business Development Office must include the name of the company that has been successfully reserved, the province where the company will be located, its business objectives, the capital to be registered, and the names of the seven promoters.
+A Memorandum of Association to be filed with the Department of Business Development must include the name of the company that has been successfully reserved, the province where the company will be located, its business objectives, the capital to be registered and the names and information of the promoters.

 STEP 3: CONVENE A STATUTORY MEETING

 Once the share structure has been defined, a statutory meeting is called during which the Articles of Incorporation and bylaws are approved, the Board of Directors is elected and an auditor appointed.
 A minimum of 25 percent of the par value of each subscribed share must be paid.

 Registration of the company is done at the Department of Business Development.
 This can be accomplished in 1-3 days depending upon each case.
 Registration timeline may vary according to several factors such as types of business activity the company will engage into, the promoters’ cooperation in complying the required documents, and the availability of the directors to the sign the incorporation documents.